 - Spin or pivot from a stationary position 180 degrees (half-circle) to the right and left within two boat lengths.

-- Move abeam to the right 10 feet and to the left 10 feet.
+- Move abeam to the right 10 feet and the left 10 feet.

-- Stop the boat in one boat length.
+- Stop the boat at one boat length.

 - While maintaining forward motion, turn the kayak 90 degrees to the right and left.

 - Move the kayak backward three to four boat lengths using appropriate and effective reverse strokes.